l3LUEPHOENIX/vision/README.md

     - tweaks to publisher.py to be put into log-source1 container
     - tweaks to event_generator.py to be put into log-source1 container
     - run.sh made in order to start both publisher.py and event_generator.py in the log-source1 container
+1.3:
+    - styling

 Up coming:
     - HTTPS
     - string validation and termination
     - authentication?
-    - stylesheets
     - Download log

+# log-viewer container
-# app.py
+## app.py
 The flask front end...
 Nothing too special here.
 Establishes routes and publishes incoming data.

+## index.html
+This is the only document for now.
+It contains all necessary styling and javascript.

+# log-source1 container (for testing)
+Barebones container that has a log being monitored and traffic sent to log-viewer.

+## dummy.log
+The log being watched and being written to by event_generator.py

-# publisher.py
+## publisher.py
 This script lives on the remote server and watches a specified log file.
 Every time new content is added, it will send a POST request to the flask app and display it on the page.

 To test without having to run publisher.py
-`curl -H "Content-type: application/json" -d '{"message":"Hello World!"}' -X POST http://localhost:8000/publish`
+`curl -H "Content-type: application/json" -d '{"message":"Hello World!","source":"edp"}' -X POST http://localhost:8000/publish`

 While inotify only works for linux, I plan on finding a better, more crossplatform solution.

-# event_generator.py
+## event_generator.py
 I used this to add automatically generate log entries for testing.